vsivsi/meteor-file-collection/README.md

 # fileCollection

-`fileCollection` is a [Meteor.js](https://www.meteor.com/) smart [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
-If you know how to use Meteor's [Collections](http://docs.meteor.com/#collections), you already know 90% of what you need to begin working with `fileCollection`.
+`fileCollection` is a [Meteor.js](https://www.meteor.com/) [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
+File Collections are fully reactive, so if you know how to use Meteor's [Collections](http://docs.meteor.com/#collections), you already know most of what you need to begin working with `fileCollection`.

 ```js
 files = new fileCollection('myFiles');